Course Description

 - Hyper-V Replica

-- Exercise 1: Implementing Hyper-V Replica
+- Exercise 1: Implementing Hyper-V Replication

-- Exercise 2: Implementing backup and restore with Windows Server Backup
+- Exercise 2: Implementing Backup and Restore with Windows Server Backup

 After completing this module, students will be able to: